Great Lakes Myth Society: Early years

 The Original Brothers and Sisters of Love (originally titled The Original Brothers of Love) was formed in Brighton, Michigan, in the mid 1990's as a duo of brothers Jamie and Timothy Monger.
 The brothers had played and led in many local bands before forming the band.
 After releasing two cassettes, they began playing shows in nearby Ann Arbor and started recording what would be their first album The Legende of Jeb Minor in 1996.

 In 1998, the band had fully moved to Ann Arbor.

 A year later, they finally released their first album on the label Planet Ant, which was later reissued nationally on a new label, The Telegraph Company.

 In 2001 they released their second album H.O.M.E.S Vol. One.

 Soon after, they finished what would be their third album, although in 2003, their label had gone bankrupt.

 Great Lakes Myth Society

-After the bankruptcy of their label, and with the departure of violinist Liz Archinvole, the band split up, though quickly reformed a year later as the Great Lakes Myth Society.
+After the bankruptcy of their label, and with the departure of violinist Liz Auchinvole, the band split up, though quickly reformed a year later as the Great Lakes Myth Society.

 Their first record was released by Stop, Pop, and Roll in April 2005, originally titled H.O.M.E.S Vol. two, but due to the name change, was now self-titled.

-They signed to Ann Arbor-based Quack!Media in 2007 and began recording their second record, Compass Rose Bouquet (2007)., which was released soon after.
+They signed to Ann Arbor-based Quack!Media in 2007 and began recording their second record, Compass Rose Bouquet (2007), which was released soon after.

 In 2008 the band released She's Come Home to Steal Her Rainbows / Brablec Farms, which is a rerecording of an Original Brothers and Sisters of Love song.